Zqs0527/CSharpLinkedin/Notes.md

 Nuget packages
 - Nuget.org is a platform to provide the versioning, developer information, library
 - Nuget package manager can help create the library and install them in a project

+`struct` type cannot inherit from base struct

+`record` type from C# 9 fast gaining attractions, is useful for microservices and multilayer applications.
+Use it for immutable objects